 "What happened tonight?" said Sharon.
-"Why, tonight we both took off early to have a drink at your friend's bar in San Francisco.
+"Why, tonight we both took off early to have a drink at your friend's bar.
 We just made the after-party."

 Marcus blinked dumbly.
-"That party was over hours ago," he said.
+"That party was over hours ago.”

 She shut the coffin lid and turned the lights off, and she and Marcus left, hand-in-hand.
-In the gallery, in the dark, something stirred inside the sarcophagus, just a little, and then went silent.
-Everything was dark and still again.
+In the gallery, in the dark, something stirred.
+But a second later it was gone, and everything was still again.
 Still as the grave.

 This story is protected by International Copyright Law, by the author, all rights reserved.
 If found posted anywhere other than Lushstories.com